byronpendason/byronpendason.github.io/young_penda.md

 "Have another ale, my friend, and rid your face of that grimace," said a thick Welsh accent.

-Penda smiled weakly at his friend Cadwallon[^cadeallon].
+Penda smiled weakly at his friend Cadwallon[^cadwallon].
 "A party on occasion is wonderful, but you're not here every night to endure the endless drama."

 [^cadwallon]: Cadwallon ap Cadfan was a king of Gwynedd who began his reign about 625 CE.
 He was an ally of Penda at the Battle of Hatfield Chase in 633 CE.